 Bids were opened in early October and are being evaluated, and we were told in mid-October to expect announcement of the result by the end of the month.

-However, appropriations for the highway were zeroed out in the 2014 State Budget proposed to Parliament at the end of October, and we wonder if the tender will be cancelled, although TimorGAP still plans to start construction in May 2014 (see above).
+However, appropriations for the highway were zeroed out in the 2014 State Budget proposed to Parliament at the end of October, and the tender was delayed, although TimorGAP still plans to start construction in May 2014 (see above).